 has activity-related joint pain and

-has either no morning joint-related stiffness or morning stiffness that lasts no longer than 30 minutes. [new 2014]
+has either no morning joint-related stiffness or morning stiffness that lasts no longer than 30 minutes.

 1.1.2 Be aware that atypical features, such as a history of trauma, prolonged morning joint-related stiffness, rapid worsening of symptoms or the presence of a hot swollen joint, may indicate alternative or additional diagnoses.
-Important differential diagnoses include gout, other inflammatory arthritides (for example, rheumatoid arthritis), septic arthritis and malignancy (bone pain). [new 2014]
+Important differential diagnoses include gout, other inflammatory arthritides (for example, rheumatoid arthritis), septic arthritis and malignancy (bone pain).

 1.2.1 Assess the effect of osteoarthritis on the person's function, quality of life, occupation, mood, relationships and leisure activities.
 Use figure 1 as an aid to prompt questions that should be asked as part of the holistic assessment of a person with osteoarthritis.